 Check out this year’s entertainment slate here.

 We’ve been so excited to talk about Halloween Horror Nights that we forgot to mention…there’s the rest of Universal Studios Hollywood to explore, too!
 Select rides stay open during the event, including fan-favorites like Revenge of the Mummy — The Ride, and more.
-So if getting stalked by a chainsaw-wielding humanoid isn’t thrilling enough, Universal has backup options.
+So if getting stalked by a chainsaw-wielding humanoid isn’t thrilling enough, Universal Studios Hollywood has backup options.

 Get an up-to-date list of the Universal Studios Hollywood rides and attractions here.